karthick-murugan/guest_posts/readme.txt

 9) Create another shortcode to show list of post which are in pending status for admin approval

-10) Pagination the post entries if more than 10
+10) Pagination the post entries if more than 10 posts.